sssssswh/sssssswh.github.io/_projects/seam.md

 ## Project Overview

 This project was conducted in collaboration with two major Chinese automotive manufacturers: **FAW (China First Automobile Works)** and **China National Heavy Duty Truck Group**.
 The goal was to develop an automated system for precise detection and rapid positioning of weld seams on wheel hubs, a critical component in vehicle manufacturing quality control.
+Traditional inspection methods faced significant challenges in terms of operational difficulty, low efficiency, environmental concerns, and safety issues.

 ## Key Contributions
 - Collaborated on **data collection, cleaning, and labeling**, followed by analysis to derive actionable insights.
 - Built **targeted CNN models (YOLO)** to locate and detect weld seams on wheel hubs.
-- Regularly communicated with clients to provide updates and demonstrate project progress, ensuring alignment with their expectations.
-- Designed and implemented real-time processing pipelines to enable inline quality control during manufacturing.
-- Conducted extensive testing under various lighting conditions and production environments.
+- Designed a comprehensive optical imaging solution including camera selection, lens configuration, and lighting setup.
+- Implemented a specialized detection algorithm that can complete weld seam identification with just a single 180° rotation.
+- Engineered a mechanical arm control system compatible with 25 different wheel hub models.
+- Developed a lightweight object detection algorithm to ensure real-time processing capabilities.

 ## Methodology
-- Created a comprehensive dataset of wheel hub images under various production conditions
-- Applied advanced image preprocessing techniques to enhance feature detection
+- Conducted spectral analysis of the experimental subjects to determine optimal imaging characteristics
+- Selected appropriate industrial cameras and lenses and determined the type and material of light sources and background plates
+- Created 3D visualization models to design the positional relationship between cameras and light sources
+- Validated equipment parameters through data collection and evaluation in real-world environments
-- Developed custom YOLO-based models optimized for the specific characteristics of weld seams
+- Designed and optimized CNN architectures specifically for weld seam characteristics
-- Implemented real-time inference systems capable of operating at production line speeds
-- Designed a calibration system to maintain accuracy across different manufacturing stations
+- Implemented a dual-camera system: Camera A for weld seam identification and Camera B for position verification

 ## Achievements
 - Successfully deployed in **practical applications** at multiple production facilities.
 - Achieved a **detection rate of 99.98%** with **positional accuracy under 0.3 cm**.
-- Reduced manual inspection time by over 85% compared to previous methods.
-- Decreased defect rates in final products by identifying welding issues at an early stage.
-- System has been in continuous operation since deployment with minimal maintenance requirements.
+- System has been in operation for over 18 months with consistent performance.
+- Implemented fully automated, unmanned operation that eliminates the four major deficiencies of traditional inspection: operational difficulty, low efficiency, environmental concerns, and safety issues.
+- Created a complete production line integration solution with automated detection and positioning.

 ## Tech Stack

-- **Python** for model development and data processing
+- **Python** for algorithm development and system integration
+- **PyTorch** for deep learning model development
-- **GitHub** for version control and collaboration
+- **OpenCV** for image preprocessing and analysis
-- **YOLO** architectures for detection and initial segmentation
+- **YOLO** architecture customized for weld seam detection
-- **Transformer** models for improved feature learning
+- **PLC** systems for industrial control and automation
+- **Industrial cameras** with high frame rate and resolution capabilities

 ## Impact
 This system significantly improved quality control processes at both automotive manufacturers, leading to better product reliability, reduced waste, and enhanced production efficiency.
 The high accuracy and reliability of the detection system have made it a standard component in the wheel hub manufacturing process.